moggieuk/Happy-Hare/doc/leds.md

 # MMU OPTIONAL NEOPIXEL LED SUPPORT ------------------------------------------------------------------------------------
 # Define the led connection, type and length
 #
+# (comment out this section if you don't have leds)
 [neopixel mmu_leds]
 pin: mmu:MMU_NEOPIXEL
 chain_count: 17            # Number gates x1 or x2 + 1 (if you want status)